 Irina Ellison, Ph.D., and K. Patrick Fazioli, Ph.D., Co-Directors

-The mission of the Mercy College Honors Program is to transform highly motivated and talented students into intellectually sophisticated and civically-minded college graduates through an integrated curricular and co-curricular program that emphasizes interdisciplinary, collaborative, experiential, and self-directed learning.
-The Honors Program promotes the core mission and values of the college in its commitment to fostering diversity, social responsibility, and lifelong learning.
+The mission of the Mercy College Global Honors Program is to transform highly motivated and intellectually curious students into critical and reflective future leaders in a global society through an integrated curricular and co-curricular program that emphasizes interdisciplinary, collaborative, and experiential pedagogy.
+The Global Honors Program promotes the core mission and values of the college in its commitment to fostering diversity, social responsibility, and lifelong learning.

-Advantages of participating in the Honors Program include, but are not limited to:
+Advantages of participating in the Global Honors Program include, but are not limited to: